henry-AY/multilang-GPT/README.md

   <img src="readme_files/Masked_Scores.png" width="650" height="200"/>
 </p>

-The steps of the Linear Classifier and Softmax will be covered significantly more in-depth in <i>Fundamentals of multilang-GPT - A Deep-Dive into a Transformer-Based Language Model</i>

 #### Step 4 - Output of the Decoder

 The output from the final layer is converted into a predicted sequence using a linear layer followed by a softmax function to produce probabilities for each word in the vocabulary.